Rabun

-Rabun is a 2003 Malaysian drama film directed by Yasmin Ahmad.
+Rabun (English: My Failing Eyesight) is a 2003 Malaysian Malay-language romantic drama film directed by Yasmin Ahmad.
 It tells a story about a free-spirited older couple, Pak Atan and Mak Inom who decide to spend more time in the country after getting tired of city life.
 But they find that life in the old village isn't a good thing when they get cheated by a distant relative, Yem, out of some money.
 They cut him off and Yem plots revenge.
 Meanwhile, in the city, the couple's daughter Orked is being wooed by a young gentleman, Yasin.
 Rabun is Yasmin Ahmad's first film before her other films, Sepet, Gubra, Mukhsin, Muallaf and Talentime.

 Premise

 The story revolves on Orked who lives with her parents, Pak Atan and Mak Inom and having a feast between them.